 In accordance with our values, we encourage our employees to embrace diversity of culture, language, location and thought.
 Our success depends on maintaining a culture where every employee communicates with respect, candor and trust.
-We rely on the unique qualities and talents of our employees to help us meet our strategic priorities.
-We strive to create an inclusive and diverse working environment by supporting programs and trainings that foster gender and ethnic diversity as well as promoting equitable treatment within our workforce, including the support of four colleague-led resource groups, fostering an environment where our employees feel valued and appreciated for the distinct voice they bring to our Company.
-In addition, we strive to pay our colleagues fairly and equitably and continue to monitor pay data and educate our managers to make objective pay decisions in line with Company pay policies.
+We rely on the unique qualities and talents of our employees to help us achieve our Build to Last Strategy.
+We strive to create an inclusive, equitable and diverse working environment by supporting programs and trainings that foster gender and ethnic diversity as well as promoting equitable treatment within our workforce, including the support of multiple colleague-led resource groups, fostering an environment where our employees feel valued and appreciated for the distinct voice they bring to our Company.
+In addition, we strive to compensate our employees fairly and equitably and continue to monitor pay equity data and educate our managers to make objective compensation decisions in line with our Company's compensation policies.
 Our efforts to continue to grow our global diversity, equity and inclusion programs and to increase diversity within our Company is a top organizational priority.